raseward14/pet_services/README.md

 ## Usage

-Navigate to either "put our URL to heroku in here", or "localhost:3001" if you're running the site locally.
+Navigate to either [Heroku](https://radiant-basin-77736.herokuapp.com/), or "localhost:3001" if you're running the site locally.

 Sign up, and schedule a dog walking appointment on the calender!